-We’re building a wonderfully small preschool and seeking families for spring, anticipated start date March 2022
+We’re building a wonderfully small preschool and seeking families for anticipated start date May 2022

 - Mon- Thurs, 9:30- 2:30

 - Ages 3-5, max class size of 12 children led by teacher and co- teacher

 - Children must be up to date on vaccinations as required by the Texas DSHS Immunization Schedule, listed here, and we ask that families agree to vaccinate all eligible family members for covid

 - South Austin location, near Dittmar Recreation Center

 Tigerlily is designed to support children’s exploration in a beautiful space, engaging children’s curiosity, eagerness, and innate ability to build their knowledge of the world around them.